 9 - Freezing the surplus embryos

 The remaining good quality embryos will be frozen for future use.
 The freezing process has no extra cost for you.
 We will keep them for two years for free, and after this period, an annual fee will be charged.

 - Embryo culture D+5 (blastocyst stage).Whenever possible, cultivating embryos up to Day + 5 produces a better selection to increase the chances of success.
 There is no extra cost to the patient.

 - Uninterrupted embryo culture.
 Using state-of-the-art incubators with an integrated Time-Lapse system at no extra cost to the patient.
 These incubators allow the development of the embryos to be monitored without removing them from the incubator, thanks to the photographs taken by a small camera incorporated in it.
 This enables the development of the embryo to be maximized and, furthermore, for us to make a film of the first days of life of the embryo, which the patient will receive at no extra cost.

 - Automatic identification system of the biological samples (sperm, eggs and embryos)(IVFWitness).This system uses radio frequency micro-chips that avoid samples from different patients being mixedup and, therefore, it eliminates the risk of fatal human errors.
 It is included in all treatments.
-This technology is not mandatory in Spain and can only be found in three other IVF clinics in the country.
+This technology is not mandatory in Catalonia and can only be found in three other IVF clinics in the country.